VenissaCarolQuadros/CanHap501/project/Iteration2.md

 ### Visual and haptic feedback coordination
 During our meeting with the mentors and TAs, the lack of coordination between the application behaviour, the visual features and the haptics became glaringly apparent.
 Admittedly, I was still only focusing on getting the functionality right and had not sufficiently focused on the visuals, however, there were aspects I would have overlooked if not for the points raised during this meeting.

 Besides making the buttons appear to span the whole length of the screen (which hadn't been done yet, as can be observed in the video in the previous section) to make this affordance clearer, I also worked on changing the icons of the buttons since this didn't seem to be as obvious as expected.
-Also, since the way to trigger a button in our application (which is by touching or hovering over the button) isn't quite conventional, and the lack of haptics involved when the trigger happens, it made it necessary to use visual reinforcement to convey this.
-One more point that was brought up was to achieve coordination between the visual and haptic modalities since the gradient force was already present.
+Also, since the way to trigger a button in our application (which is by touching or hovering over the button) isn't quite conventional it made it necessary to more explicitly convey this.
+One more point that was brought up was to achieve coordination between the visual and haptic modalities.

 To address the latter two concerns the button visual feedback was modified to appear like it was a button being pushed into the wall, which made it give the illusion of an actual push button.
 This was done by modifying the position of the button to move when the end effector was in contact with it.

-Finally, I also changed the button icons to be more clear, but the design is still pretty bland.
-Antoine was working on the button visuals to give them polished, cool look to the button, which should make its way in in the next iteration!
+Finally, I also changed the button icons to be more clear, but the design is still admittedly pretty bland.
+(Antoine was working on the button visuals to give them polished, cool look.
+This should make its way in in the next iteration!)

 <video height="100%" controls>
   <source src="../assets/images/project/iteration2/button_logic_new.mp4" type="video/mp4">
 </video>

 ### Further modifications
 After making all the above-mentioned changes, during one of our discussions, the topic of only triggering the button when it is fully pushed came up.
 This made sense to me since even with physical buttons the triggering usually happens only when the button is pushed all the way.
 Further, by implementing this, while it made the button only a slight bit harder to trigger (that is, the user would need to push the end effector to the end of the workspace to trigger the button) it also helped to reduce accidental triggers.
-Further, since pushing to edges is generally considered easy (according to Fitts' law) the added difficulty might not even be as significant and perhaps the user would have pushed to the edge for convenience even if the triggering was set midway.
+Further, since pushing to edges is generally considered easy (according to Fitts' law) the added difficulty might not even be as significant and perhaps the user would have pushed to the edge for convenience, even if the triggering was set midway.
 And so, I implemented this on both buttons.

 We also had a long back-and-forth on the best layout for the previous/next buttons.
 We finally settled on making the button the width of the colour picker.
-The wall of the button
+The wall of the colour picker was extended all the way down to the button to form a corner (Fitts' law again!) and make it possible for the user to easily trigger the button.

 One more thing we wanted to try out was making the haptic effect of a click when the button was triggered.
 I initially thought this would be easy since I had implemented a similar effect for my buttons in the previous iterations.
 However, (like most things seem to go,) this didn't turn out to be as straightforward as I'd hoped.
 I tried two variations for this:
 1. The force gradient implemented earlier was modified so that the force dropped to a lower static value beyond the 'trigger point' so that the drop in force felt like a click.
 The challenge with this model was that when the force was set low enough to feel the 'click' effect the end effector occasionally got stuck within the button and did not retain its push-back effect.
 2. The force gradient was kept as is with a small added perpendicular force when the click occurs.
 While the click is actually in the wrong direction in this case, this isn't necessarily apparent because the resulting movement is small.
 While I had success with a similar implementation in the previous iteration I was not able to get a satisfactory effect despite much tweaking.
-Both these variations can be found [here](https://github.com/VenissaCarolQuadros/TremCasso/blob/it2_VCQ/iteration2/TremCasso_paginated/Buttons.java)
+The implementation of both these variations can be found [here](https://github.com/VenissaCarolQuadros/TremCasso/blob/it2_VCQ/iteration2/TremCasso_paginated/Buttons.java)

 Finally, Antoine modified the force gradient with a variation of the logic in 1. and after some tweaking that gave a better feel.
-The effect is fairly subtle and there are still rare occasions when the problem of the end effector getting stuck occurs but the effect is now otherwise smooth.
+Although the effect is fairly subtle and there are still rare occasions when the problem of the end effector getting stuck occurs, the effect is now otherwise smooth.

-One of the reasons I believe the renderings didn't quite work as expected is because of Haply's limitations in rendering force reliable at the far corners of the workspace.
-More on that in the next section...

-But before we go there, do catch a glimpse of what the final implementation at this stage looks like:
+This is how the final implementation at the wnd of this iteration looks like:

 <video height="100%" controls>
   <source src="../assets/images/project/iteration2/final.mp4" type="video/mp4">